 As a young attorney, Daniel began his career working on personal injury and employment discrimination cases.
 As his experience with employment law grew, he developed a keen interest in wage and hour law, recovering unpaid overtime for numerous individuals and groups at all levels of employment in a variety of fields.
 In recent years he has focused his practice on caregiver law, recovering tens of millions of dollars for caregivers who are the victims of wage theft.

 Daniel became a partner in 2002 and was named a “Rising Star in Labor and Employment Law” by Super Lawyer Magazine, 2005-2007.
 In 2014, Daniel successfully completed 6 days of mediation training at the Straus Institute for Dispute Resolution.
 In 2015, he received the AV Preeminent peer-review rating from Martindale-Hubbell.
+In 2021, Daniel completed 4 days of mediation training with Maui Mediation Services and learned about the facilitative method of mediation.
+Daniel now volunteers his time to mediate community issues in Maui.

 Growing up in the San Fernando Valley, Daniel graduated from Notre Dame High School in 1986 and earned his B.A. from UCLA in 1990.
 He attended Pepperdine University, School of Law, graduating cum laude in 1994.
 He is an avid sports fan and enjoys following his favorite teams, the Los Angeles Dodgers and the UCLA Bruins.